Honu Fairlight 10’9 All-Rounder

 - 10’ coiled leash

 As a final note here, you’ll notice that Honu does not provide an included paddle in their kit.
 This is typical of performance focused SUPS, as many paddlers searching in this market will already have a paddle of their own that best suits their paddling style and size.
-However, Honu does offer a selection of great paddles (reviews coming soon) that you can bundle with your board for a discounted additional purchase.
+Otherwise, Honu does offer a selection of great paddles that you can bundle with your board for a discounted additional purchase.

 Summary Review of the Honu Fairlight 10’9

-Long story short- the Fairlight 10’9 could be best described as the big brother of the Byron 10’6.
+Long story short- the Fairlight 10’9 could be best described as the big brother of the Honu Byron.
 At 33” wide and 10’9 long, it has just a bit of added volume and stability that larger paddlers will benefit from if the Byron 10’6 isn’t quite right.

 I think at this price point, the Fairlight makes a great performance focused all-around for a paddler that wants a high quality board to take with them across multiple environments.